NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

 replace the last line shown above with your new texture value

 ### Base:
-This contains the base part of a tower itemstack.
+This contains the base part of a tower item stack.
 This should not be edited unless you know what you're doing.
 Use the command /dt base <turret name> to set this ingame.
 ### Offset: 0.55
 How far the turret item should be from the base item ingame.
 ### Potion Effects: